Fiber To The

 detriments to FTTx deployment.
 Finding sufficient personnel trained and

-certified to install FTTx networks has become a gating item as hundreds
+certified to install FTTx networks has become a gating item as thousands

 of FTTx projects come online.
 Unlike large projects such as long